BATTENHALL OF NEWS

 Drugs outside the door

-Candidate Graham Taylor describes how drugs were discovered on his doorstep
+Campaigner Graham Taylor describes how drugs were discovered on his doorstep

 Drugs are everywhere Dad, my kids told me.
 They were right but we didn’t expect to find them right on my Battenhall doorstep just as I was taking my daughter to school in the morning run.